Shnoulle/LS-moreAccessibility/README.md

 Some more accessibility for LimeSurvey, actually:
 * Replace the label for single question choice by label to the question (to be included in LimeSurvey core).
 * Use a real string for the asterisk in mandatory question type
+* Add fieldset for list of answers and subquestion

 ## Installation